AWSClassroom-com/kiro_on_aws/labs/lab4/README.md

 - [ ] Sandbox redeployed cleanly with the new function
 - [ ] Chat panel opens, accepts messages, returns responses naming real items from FoodItem
 - [ ] sessionId threads turns within a conversation; "New conversation" resets it
-- [ ] `ampx pipeline-deploy --branch trunk --app-id $APP_ID` completed
+- [ ] Code pushed to GitHub fork on the `trunk` branch
+- [ ] GitHub repo connected to Amplify Hosting; first build (Provision, Build, Deploy, Verify) all green
 - [ ] Agent's `v1` alias re-pointed at a new version targeting the production `meal-recommendations` Lambda
-- [ ] `food-tracker.zip` deployed to Amplify (Console or CLI fallback)
 - [ ] Public Amplify URL loads, signup works, chat panel works against production backend
-- [ ] (Optional, Part G) Workflow in `.github/workflows/deploy.yml`, secrets configured, deploy completes from a Git push, deploy is Skipped when an earlier job fails
+- [ ] A second `git push fork trunk` triggers an automatic redeploy

 ---

 ## Summary

 You used Kiro's spec workflow to add a chat panel feature to the food-tracker — a Lambda + AppSync custom query + React panel — calling the Bedrock Agent from Lab 3.
-Then you promoted the backend off the developer-tied sandbox onto a durable Amplify app and branch with `ampx pipeline-deploy`, and shipped the frontend with a manual zip upload.
-Optional Part G replaced the manual flow with GitHub Actions + OIDC, so every push to `trunk` runs lint, test, security, and deploy automatically with no AWS keys stored in GitHub.
+Then you promoted the backend off the developer-tied sandbox by pushing your code to GitHub and connecting the repo to AWS Amplify Hosting.
+Amplify now redeploys both backend and frontend automatically on every push to `trunk`.

 Take-homes from this lab:

 - Spec-driven works the same for an integration feature (calling another AWS service via Lambda) as for a UI feature.
 - A versioned alias on a Bedrock Agent gives you the rollback boundary you'll want the first time something goes wrong in production.
-- Manual zip deploy and GitHub Actions + OIDC are the same `ampx pipeline-deploy` underneath — different operational ceremony around it.
+- Connecting Amplify Hosting to a Git repo gives you a CI/CD pipeline for free — Amplify auto-detects Gen 2 build settings, runs `ampx pipeline-deploy` for you, and stores no AWS credentials anywhere outside its managed service role.